Figure 1: The Decisionless Project (generated by Author using Nano Banana, 2025).

 Our research began with a thorough investigation of the scientific literature regarding the emergence of AI throughout time and its effects on the system.

-Modular robots made of voxels- tiny units that transmit power, data and force- capable of autonomously connecting to build structures or even replicate themselves.
+Modular robots made of voxels —tiny units that transmit power, data, and force— capable of autonomously connecting to build structures or even replicate themselves.
 No wires, just structure.

-Figura is an artificial intelligence robotics company that developed a robot to work essentially in dangerous tasks.
+Figure AI is an artificial intelligence robotics company that developed a robot to work essentially in dangerous tasks.
 The robot is currently able to understand natural language, reason, and move fluidly.

 Barcelona’s autonomous bus is a self-driving vehicle designed for urban transport wich can navigate, detect obstacles, and interact with traffic systems, offering safe and efficient mobility in real-world conditions.